 Paragliding is a dangerous and high risk activity, where safety depends on the person practicing it.
-By purchasing this equipment you are responsible to be a certified paragliding pilot, and you accept all risks involved in paragliding activities, including serious injury and death.
-Improper use or misuse of paragliding equipment considerably increases these risks.
+By purchasing and using this equipment you declare that you are a certified paragliding pilot, and you accept all risks involved in paragliding activities, including serious injury and death.
+Improper use or misuse of paragliding equipment considerably increases the risks.

-The designer, manufacturer, distributor, wholesaler and retailer cannot and will not guarantee your safety when using this equipment or accept responsibility for any damage, injury or death as a result of the use of this equipment.
-This equipment should only be used by qualified and competent pilots or by pilots under supervision of qualified paragliding instructors.
+The designer, manufacturer, distributor, wholesaler and retailer cannot and will not guarantee your safety when using this equipment, nor accept responsibility for any damage, injury or death as a result of the use of this equipment.
+This equipment should only be used by qualified and competent pilots.
 You must not use this equipment if you are not trained.

-You alone as a qualified and competent pilot must take full responsibility to ensure that you understand the correct and safe use and maintenance of this paragliding equipment and to use it only for the purpose that it was designed for and to practice all proper safety procedures before and during its use.
+You alone as a qualified and competent pilot must take full responsibility to ensure that you understand the correct and safe use and maintenance of this paragliding equipment, to use it only for the purpose that it was designed for, and to practice all proper safety procedures before and during its use.